 The data shall remain the property of the IMs providing it.
 Notwithstanding this circumstance, the data shall be confidential for IMs and RUs receiving it.
 In this respect the involved organisations (IMs or RUs) may divulge information on the data according to laws or contractual provisions governing the use and confidentiality of data.
 This confidentiality is ensured by the use of confidentiality agreements.
 This defines the obligations of the parties regarding confidential information and the conditions under which this information may be passed on to third parties.
 Signing the confidentiality agreement is a precondition to have access to the tools and to share information.
-The confidentiality agreement template (common amongst RFCs) can be found in annex 2.
+From 2018, the confidentiality agreement for TPM is harmonised for all RFCs and can be obtained via the C-OSS (send mail to oss@rfc2.eu).